-Soap made from CPH potash and PKO mixed with cocoa butter or shea butter is unique in that 146 it has the combined properties of all the ingredients used.
-It has been found to reduce skin 147 inflammation and irritations such as acne, moisturize both dry and normal skin, and clear 148 149 blemishes, spots and other skin diseases such as eczema and psoriasis.
+Soap made from CPH potash and PKO mixed with cocoa butter or shea butter is unique in that it has the combined properties of all the ingredients used.
+It has been found to reduce skin inflammation and irritations such as acne, moisturize both dry and normal skin, and clear blemishes, spots and other skin diseases such as eczema and psoriasis.
 It also has antibacterial and anti-fungal properties.
-The potash used is also produced from a natural source, 150 making the soap soft on both sensitive and normal skin.
-The soap also contains glycerin, which 151 152 is a natural by-product of the soap making process.
-Unlike other commercial soaps, the glycerin 153 produced is retained and this enhances the moisturizing effect of the soap.
-The natural ingredients used make the soap non-toxic to the environment because they are biodegradable, 154 making the disposal of unwanted soap easy.
-155
+The potash used is also produced from a natural source. making the soap soft on both sensitive and normal skin.
+The soap also contains glycerin, which is a natural by-product of the soap making process.
+Unlike other commercial soaps, the glycerin produced is retained and this enhances the moisturizing effect of the soap.
+The natural ingredients used make the soap non-toxic to the environment because they are biodegradable, making the disposal of unwanted soap easy.

-157 Marketing of soap made from CPH potash
+Marketing of soap made from CPH potash

-The demand for products containing natural and renewably sourced ingredients is growing very 158 159 fast across the world and it is expected to boost the cosmetic and toiletry industry (21).
-These product types are particularly more expensive than those made from synthetic chemicals 160 161 because consumers perceive them to be healthy and beneficial.
-In addition, consumers also 162 expect dramatic, visible results from such products.
-The global market for soaps is dominated by a small number of multinational companies with strong brand identity and enormous 163 advertising budgets.
-There is very high competition between these multinationals and the top 164 players include Unilever, Procter and Gamble, Colgate Palmolive and Johnson & Johnson.
-In 165 Ghana, Unilever has about 70% of the high-class toiletries and personal care markets and their 166 products are targeted at the average Ghanaian (22).
-Paterson Zochonis (PZ) Cussons also 167 accounts for 20% of the high-class toiletries market and their products are targeted at the 168 169 affluent, middle class Ghanaian who cares about beauty.
-The key brands of these two 170 companies are Imperial Leather and Lux soaps.
-However, another niche market is the local soap made from CPH potash with a distinct Ghanaian scent, which could be sold in the national 171 172 and sub-regional markets (Karp Rod, 2003).
+The demand for products containing natural and renewably sourced ingredients is growing very fast across the world and it is expected to boost the toiletry industry (23).
+These types of products are particularly more expensive than those made from synthetic chemicals because consumers perceive them to be healthy and beneficial.
+In addition, consumers also expect dramatic, visible results from such products.
+The global market for soaps is dominated by a small number of multinational companies with strong brand identity and enormous advertising budgets.
+There is very high competition between these multinationals and the top players include Unilever, Procter and Gamble, Colgate Palmolive and Johnson & Johnson.
+In Ghana, Unilever has about 70% of the high-class toiletries and personal care markets and their products are targeted at the average Ghanaian (24).
+Paterson Zochonis (PZ) Cussons also accounts for 20% of the high-class toiletries market and their products are targeted at the affluent, middle class Ghanaian who cares about beauty.
+The key brands of these two companies are Imperial Leather and Lux soaps.
+However, another niche market is the local soap made from CPH potash with a distinct Ghanaian scent, which could be sold in the national and sub-regional markets (24).

-A marketing study conducted on both solid and liquid soap produced at CRIG on pilot-scale (Table 3) has shown that there is demand for the products and they are also economically viable.
+A marketing study conducted on both solid and liquid soap produced at CRIG on pilot-scale (Table 5) has shown that there is demand for the products and they are also economically viable.
 The study also indicated that producing liquid from CPH potash is more profitable than the solid soap and producing in large quantities generates more profits.